-Watering times are midnight to 10 a.m. and/or 7 p.m. to midnight
+Watering Hours: Midnight to 10 a.m. and 7 p.m. to midnight

-5.2 Triggering Criteria for Initiation and Termination of Drought Response Stages
+5.2 Drought Response Stages - Retail Customers

 The WTCPUA General Manager shall monitor water supply and demand conditions and shall determine when conditions warrant initiation and termination of each stage of the Drought Contingency Plan.
-Water supply conditions will be determined by the availability of the source of supply for each individual system, system capacity, and weather conditions.
+Water supply conditions will be determined by the availability of the source of supply for individual service areas, system capacity, and weather conditions.
 Demand will be measured by the peak daily demands on each system.
-Notification of the initiation or termination of drought response stages shall be by a variety of methods, possibly including local media, direct mail to each customer, the WTCPUA web site and signs posted at other public places.
+Notification of the initiation or termination of drought response stages shall be by a variety of methods, possibly including local media, direct mail to each customer, the WTCPUA web site, and signs posted at other public places.